Abandoned & Little-Known Airfields:

 Note that by comparing the runway layouts from the 1971 & 1986 airport directories (courtesy of Chris Kennedy),

 it may be seen that the previous Runway 3/21 was replaced by a slightly reoriented Runway 2/20.

 The remains of the previous runway were still apparent in the diagram from the 1986 directory.

 A parallel taxiway had also been constructed, as well as 2 more hangars.

-In the 1990 USGS aerial photo, the airport appeared to be fairly well-used,
+In a 1990 USGS aerial view looking northwest, Expressway Junction Airport appeared to be fairly well-used,

 with a total of at least 15 aircraft visible parked outside,